InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Error Analysis of Existing Insight Datasets

 \subsection{Preliminary Study}

 To establish a reliable and higher-quality benchmark, we conducted an in-depth preliminary study of the current InsightBench dataset~\cite{sahuinsightbench}.
-To assess the quality, we utilized GPT-4o~\cite{openai2024gpt4ocard} as the backbone of the multi-agent framework called Agent Poirot, randomly sampling 50 data points and generating insights.
-Through comprehensive analysis, we uncovered numerous issues and deficiencies that undermine both data quality and the evaluation process.
-We listed these problems in Table~\ref{InsightBenchIssue} and also calculated the proportion of each type of problem in the dataset, which is shown in Figure~\ref{fig:rawdata_issue}.
-Finally, we summarized four key observations as follows:
+To assess quality, we utilized GPT-4o~\cite{openai2024gpt4ocard} as the backbone of the multi-agent framework called Agent Poirot, randomly sampling 50 data points and generating insights.
+Through comprehensive analysis, we uncover numerous issues and deficiencies that undermine both data quality and the evaluation process.
+We list these problems in Table~\ref{InsightBenchIssue} and also calculate the proportion of each type of problem in the dataset, which is shown in Figure~\ref{fig:rawdata_issue}.
+Finally, we summarize four key observations as follows: